shriyag06/YouTube-Video-Summarization-and-Analysis/README.md

 NLP Model: Alibaba-NLP/gte-large-en-v1.5
 Data Storage: PostgreSQL
 APIs: YouTubeTranscriptApi, Pytube
-Language Models: SLM/LLM (Gamma 2: 2b)
+Language Models: SLM (Gemma 2: 2b)

 ## 1. Data Collection
 YouTubeTranscriptApi: Used to extract transcripts (captions) from YouTube videos and playlists.
 This will give you the textual content (if available) for analysis.